Get a Free Quote

-So, you’ve found the perfect patch, a brand logo, a cute character, or a custom design that speaks to your soul.
-You’re ready to press it onto your favorite denim jacket or cap, but a little voice in your head asks: "Is this actually going to stay on?"
+So you've found the perfect patch.
+A brand logo, a cute character, or a custom design that speaks to your soul.
+You're ready to press it onto your favorite denim jacket or cap, but a little voice in your head asks: "Is this actually going to stay on?"

 It's a great question.
 We've all had that nightmare of a beloved patch falling off in the wash or, worse, disappearing during a night out.